daabir/dbSwitch/README.md

 ## About:

-lightweight node app that demonstrates readline module. also helps you with initial backend setup
+lightweight node app that demonstrates readline module. also helps you with initial database - server configuration

 Upon going through the code you should be able to understand these concepts: